idlerun/idlerun.github.io/README.md

 * Use the github API to list my public repositories
 * Sync the README.md from each repository to `github/_posts/{date}-{reponame}.md`

-_Note: the *github/_posts* indicates a Jekyll category of 'github' containing posts_
+_Note: the `github/_posts` directory indicates a Jekyll category of 'github' containing posts_

 ### README.md Requirements
 Each repository will be checked for a README.md